 How can museums ensure that the collections capture contemporary cultural changes and shifting perspectives, moving on in some cases from the collected object?
 Are there new, conceptual, collaborative and participatory ways to collect which will produce more imaginative and diverse museum collections and exhibitions for the future?

 Click here to view the conference programme.
-Abstracts will be available from early February 2018.
+Abstracts are available through the below links and on the dedicated conference website.

 Finbarr Whooley, Director of Content, Museum of London